ERnsTL/flowd/doc/adr/adr-030-payload_encoding-message_views-adapter_strategy.md

 - Validation order for an edge is: TypeId compatibility first (ADR-029), then encoding compatibility.
 Type mismatch takes precedence over encoding mismatch.
 - Runtime must continue to treat payload as opaque bytes; decode/encode failures occur in components/views/adapters and are reported through component error paths, not transport-layer errors.
 - Adapters may transform type, encoding, or both, but each transformation MUST be explicit in graph topology and must not be inserted implicitly by runtime.
-- Graph/tooling implementations should avoid hidden defaults; if encoding is omitted on a typed data port, validation should fail or use a project-defined default that is recorded explicitly in the effective graph.
 - Implementation Note: ComponentPort is extended with:

   encoding: EncodingId